 The additional common stock to be authorized by adoption of the amendment would have rights identical to our currently outstanding common stock.
 Adoption of the proposed amendment and issuance of the common stock would not affect the rights of the holders of our currently outstanding common stock, except for effects incidental to increasing the number of shares of our common stock outstanding, such as dilution of the earnings per share and voting rights of current holders of common stock.
 If the amendment is adopted, it will become effective upon filing of a Certificate of Amendment of our Restated Certificate of Incorporation with the Secretary of State of the State of Delaware.
-The complete text of the proposed Certificate of Amendment in its entirety.

-In addition to the 16,134,495 shares of common stock outstanding on December 31, 2019, the Board has reserved 1,928,948 shares for grants of restricted stock, issuance upon exercise of options and rights and other equity awards granted under our equity incentive and stock purchase plans (not including the any additional shares to be added if the stockholders approval Proposal 2), and up to approximately 13,162,821 shares of common stock which may be issued upon exercise of warrants and prefunded warrants which were issued in public offerings in April and November 2019.
+In addition to the 16,134,495 shares of common stock outstanding on December 31, 2019, the Board has reserved 1,928,948 shares for grants of restricted stock, issuance upon exercise of options and rights and other equity awards granted under our incentive stock and stock purchase plans (not including the any additional shares to be added if the stockholders approval Proposal 2), and up to approximately 13,162,821 shares of common stock which may be issued upon exercise of warrants and prefunded warrants issued in public offerings in April and November 2019.